-Tired teacher?
-Why do those works go together so frequently?
+Tired teachers?
+Why do those words go together so frequently?

 At one point when I taught full-time, I fell asleep with my head on my desk.
 It was the end of the day so no students saw me conked out.
 My coworkers?
 They never forgot it.
 They poked fun at me years later.